Legal status of fictional pornography depicting minors: 1973–2002

 In the United States, pornography is generally protected as a form of personal expression, and thus governed by the First Amendment to the Constitution.
 Where pornography ceases to be protected expression is when it fails the Miller obscenity test, as the Supreme Court of the United States held in 1973 in Miller v.
 California.
 Another case, New York v.
 Ferber (1982), held that if pornography depicts real child abuse or a real child victim, as a result of photographing a live performance for instance, then it is not protected speech (regardless of whether the material is obscene under the test).

-In 1996, U.S. Congress introduced the Child Pornography Prevention Act of 1996 (CPPA) to update the types of pornographic media featuring minors considered illegal under U.S. federal law.
+In 1996, the U.S. Congress introduced the Child Pornography Prevention Act of 1996 (CPPA) to update the types of pornographic media featuring minors considered illegal under U.S. federal law.
 In 2002, the United States Supreme Court ruled in Ashcroft v.
 Free Speech Coalition that two provisions of the CPPA were facially invalid due to being overbroad in banning materials that are neither obscene under Miller, nor produced via the exploitation of real children as in Ferber.
 In doing so, the case also reaffirmed Ferber while acknowledging the state of things under Miller.

 2003–2007: PROTECT Act

 In response to Ashcroft v.
 Free Speech Coalition, Congress passed the PROTECT Act of 2003 (also dubbed the Amber Alert Law) which was signed into law on April 30, 2003, by President George W. Bush.
 The PROTECT Act adjusted its language to meet the parameters of the Miller, Ferber, and Ashcroft decisions.
-The Act was careful to separate cases of virtual pornography depicting minors into two different categories of law: Child pornography law and obscenity law.
+The Act was careful to separate cases of virtual pornography depicting minors into two different categories of law: child pornography law and obscenity law.
 In regards to child pornography law, the Act modified the previous wording of "appears to be a minor" with "indistinguishable from that of a minor" phrasing.
-This definition does not apply to depictions that are drawings, cartoons, sculptures, or paintings depicting minors or adults."
+This definition does not apply to depictions that are drawings, cartoons, sculptures, or paintings depicting minors or adults.
 Furthermore, there exists an affirmative defense to a child pornography charge that applies if the depiction was of a real person and the real person was an adult (18 or over) at the time the visual depiction was created, or if the visual depiction did not involve any actual minors (see subsection "c", parts 1 and 2, of 18 U.S.C.
 2252A).
-This affirmative defense does not apply to child pornography created via morphing, namely depictions "created, adapted, or modified to appear that an identifiable minor is engaging in sexually explicit conduct (see section (8)(c) of 18 U.S.C.
+This affirmative defense does not apply to child pornography created via morphing, namely depictions "created, adapted, or modified to appear that an identifiable minor is engaging in sexually explicit conduct" (see section (8)(c) of 18 U.S.C.
 2256).